anāśritaḥ karma-phalaṁ kāryaṁ karma karoti yaḥ

 cākriyaḥ -also the works of action from it

-Neutrally taking shelter for the results in fruits of action, the start of duties in science of action inorder to perform, one who along with the snayasi (a person who is renounced life for God), also a yogi or sage also not without the influence of angi (the fire that makes science of action possible), not also the works of action from it.
+Neutrally taking shelter for the results in fruits of action, the start of duties in science of action inorder to perform, is one who along with the snayasi (a person who is renounced life for God), also a yogi or sage also not without the influence of angi (the fire that makes science of action possible), not also the works of action from it.

 The words neutrally taking shelter means, a person who is not living this life as the rest of us or it means a person neutral to it.
 For anyone to see fruitive results of action they must perform.
 A person seeking to be certain profession must perform/ work towards it inorder to be that profession or to see the fruitive results of action.
 A person seeking to be at a certain place in life must perform or do their duty to see the fruitive results of action.
 And so a person neutrally taking shelter such a sanyasi, also a sage is not without the influence of agni (the fire) or the works of action from it, they too must perform in meditation or in works of God realization.